acntech/RoboSchool/README.md

 Docker-compose is used to start all the docker files for the appliaction and enables you to run a single command to start up everything.
 Remember to create a network everything can communicate on.

+To run application with docker-compose:

+> docker-compose up -d

+To close the application

+> docker-compose down

 ## Usage